-Here at Market Square in downtown Knoxville, a lot of people are at the sampling stations for the International Biscuit Festival.
+Here at Market Square in downtown Knoxville, people are enjoying a beautiful day.

 Market Square and Gay Street

 We decide to watch the lively atmosphere from one of the cafes around the square.
 Market Square was once a trading place for the local farmers.
 Today there are art and music festivals here year-round, as well as a nice weekly market with local produce.